 A vulnerability is a known flaw that can be exploited to damage or compromise sensitive information.

-But vulnerabilities can also refer to weaknesses in physical security systems and human weaknesses.
+But vulnerabilities can also refer to weaknesses in physical security systems and employees.

 Information security vulnerability examples